CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 When a character listens at the door, they discern the sounds of two voices locked in a heated conversation.
 One voice, a growling and assertive tone, demands payment for something, while the other responds in a silky, smooth manner.

 ```
 This chamber has been crudely arranged as a living space, with thick furs serving as makeshift carpets, ancient trophies adorning the walls, and a large bed situated in the north.
 A brazier filled with glowing coals emits a warm light.
 To the south of the room stands a round table surrounded by several chairs.
-Near the table, on the floor, lies an unconscious and severely beaten dwarf.
+Near the table, on the floor, lies an unconscious and severely beaten molekin.
 ```

 King Grol, an elderly yet formidable bugbear with 45 hit points, presides over the Cragmaws through sheer force and intimidation.
 Though age has bent his shoulders and stooped his back, his agility and strength are still impressive.
 Grol is relentless and unforgiving, and none of the Cragmaw tribe dare cross him.

 Grol is accompanied by Snarl, a wolf with 18 hit points, and a doppelganger posing as a female drow.
-This doppelganger, Vyerith, serves as a messenger from the Black Spider and has come to obtain Gundren Rockseeker and the map to Wave Echo Cave from King Grol.
+This doppelganger, Vyerith, serves as a messenger from the Black Spider and has come to obtain Burrowbard Stoneseeker and the map to Wave Echo Cave from King Grol.
 However, Grol is more inclined to sell the map rather than hand it over, leading to negotiations between him and the drow.
-Vyerith initially wishes to question Gundren to ascertain if anyone else possesses knowledge of the mine's location before planning to eliminate the dwarf and destroy the map.
+Vyerith initially wishes to question Burrowbard to ascertain if anyone else possesses knowledge of the mine's location before planning to eliminate the molekin and destroy the map.

 In the event that the villains have been forewarned of an impending attack, Vyerith conceals herself behind the northeastern door, leaving it slightly ajar in anticipation of ambushing intruders from behind.
-King Grol holds Gundren as a hostage and is prepared to execute the dwarf if the characters don't withdraw.
+King Grol holds Burrowbard as a hostage and is prepared to execute the molekin if the characters don't withdraw.

 **Arrow Slits.** The arrow slits are located 15 feet above ground level outside, and the occupants within are not actively keeping watch.
 Consequently, they are unlikely to detect intruders moving around the exterior of the castle.

 **Northwest Room.** This partly collapsed room once functioned as a luxurious bathroom, with a large tile bathtub still intact but unused by the present inhabitants.

-**Unconscious Dwarf.** In the southwestern corner of the room lies Gundren Rockseeker, a dwarf commoner, unconscious and stable at 0 hit points.
+**Unconscious molekin.** In the southwestern corner of the room lies Burrowbard Stoneseeker, a molekin commoner, unconscious and stable at 0 hit points.

 #### **Developments**

-If King Grol is defeated, Vyerith will attempt to eliminate Gundren and escape with the map, heading toward area 11 and making her exit through the concealed canvas door.
+If King Grol is defeated, Vyerith will attempt to eliminate Burrowbard and escape with the map, heading toward area 11 and making her exit through the concealed canvas door.
 If cornered, the doppelganger will fight to the death rather than be captured.

-Should Gundren regain consciousness, he expresses his gratitude to the party for coming to his rescue but insists on not leaving Cragmaw Castle without his map.
+Should Burrowbard regain consciousness, he expresses his gratitude to the party for coming to his rescue but insists on not leaving Cragmaw Castle without his map.
 Unfortunately, he is unaware of King Grol's map's hiding place, as detailed in the "Treasure" section.

 #### **Treasure**

-Concealed beneath Grol's bed mattress is a sewn leather sack containing 220 sp, 160 ep, three potions of healing, and Gundren's map to Wave Echo Cave.
+Concealed beneath Grol's bed mattress is a sewn leather sack containing 220 sp, 160 ep, three potions of healing, and Burrowbard's map to Wave Echo Cave.

 #### **Awarding Experience Points**

 Divide 950 XP equally among the characters if they overcome King Grol, the wolf, and the doppelganger.

-Provide an additional 200 XP to the party if they successfully rescue Gundren Rockseeker and accompany him safely back to Phandalin.
+Provide an additional 200 XP to the party if they successfully rescue Burrowbard Stoneseeker and accompany him safely back to Tuntin.

 ### **Returning War Band**